 Somewhere Inside: One Sister’s Captivity in North Korea and the Other’s fight to Bring Her Home by both Lisa (also a prominent journalist) and Laura Ling, is an emotional, raw and honest account that gives insight into the events that unfolded, both in North Korea and America, leading to Laura and Euna’s eventual release.
 Told in their alternating voices, the sisters paint a fascinating picture of the mysterious, propaganda filled North Korea, the politics that played out in America, and the unique bond that allowed the sisters to send messages and comfort each other throughout the ordeal.

-— quotes were taken from the hard cover version of Somewhere Inside by Laura Ling and Lisa Ling
+NOTE: The quotes were taken from the hardcover version of Somewhere Inside by Laura Ling and Lisa Ling